Mugiwara555343/ai-memory-architecture/01_Demo_Runs/README.md

-# 🧪 AI Memory Architecture – Demo Modules
+# 🧪 AMA – Demo Modules

 This folder contains standalone demos and test modules pulled from the full AI Memory system.